djairoh/polybar-now-playing-script/README.md

 # whether to display the prefix characters in the output string at all
 # boolean
 render_prefix = true
+# whether to escape special characters like '&' to '&amp;'
+# boolean
+escape_chars = false

 # time taken between updates of the output string, in milliseconds
 # u64 (0 <= u64 <= 18446744073709551615)